R Regular Expressions: Pattern Matching with stringr (20 Examples)

 - ICU Regular Expressions Documentation.
 Link

-- stringr in R — The parent tutorial covering all 15 essential stringr functions.
+- stringr in R, The parent tutorial covering the 15 core stringr functions.
 If you want the full picture of string manipulation beyond regex, start here.